PhoeniX5971/sec_notes/03_network/Linker.baked.md

 ## sudo -l

-whenever we can get into an interactive shell simple do !sh we got into a root shell.
+whenever we can get into an interactive shell simply do !sh we got into a root shell.

 ---